Up to 60% off sofas & mattresses — limited‑time deals.

 • It seats a group comfortably without needing extra chairs nearby.

-• The armless chair helps the layout feel more communal instead of chopped into corners.
+• The armless chair helps the layout feel more open through the middle.

-• Support stays steady across the full run of seats.
+• Support stays steady across the connected pieces.

 Who it is best for:

-• Large living rooms set up for hosting and everyday lounging.
+• Large living rooms set up for hosting, TV, and everyday lounging.

-• Families that want maximum seating in one footprint.
+• Families that want maximum seating in one connected layout.

 • People who like a traditional look with a sturdy, structured sit.